 Persuasive essays: You must convince your readers

 One of the most complicated types of essays is a persuasive essay.
-They are used when you need to persuade your readers to believe at something.
-For example, you will write this essay if you want to convince other people that aliens do exist.
+They are used when you need to persuade your readers to believe in something.
+For example, you will write this essay to convince other people that aliens do exist.
 A strange example that is just right at this moment.

 To convince your readers, you must use logic, facts, and useful information.
 All of them must be logical, and as such, these essays are usually linked to some analysis or belief.